 I have mentioned the word Loading, frequently in my posts.
-In the post voltage divider, I bring up that the passive filters are subjected to the phenomenon called loading.
+In the post- voltage divider, I bring up that the passive filters are subjected to the loading phenomenon.
 Since I have not explained this term, though I am using it frequently, it needs explanation.

 Loading is not to load rounds in the magazine.
 We do not talk about weapons here.
 Loading means the effect on the performance of the circuit when another circuit element is attached to its output, in this case, the filter.
 Let me explain this with an example.
 I take the RC filter as an example.

-The calculation for the time constant after adding buffer is left for the readers.
-Take impedance of buffer to be 10M\Omega and send me the answer.
+The calculation for the time constant after adding a buffer is left for the readers.
+Take the buffer impedance to be 10M\Omega and send me the answer.